- Name: Soundwave

 The legs are where it all starts to go really wrong with this toy.
 Each leg is secured to the waist by a small peg that slides up and down in a channel, depending on which mode the toy is in.
 The peg and the channel are plastic.
 The peg has a tendency to pop out easily, resulting in the legs often falling off when transforming the toy.
 The legs are just too heavy.
-There is also no forward and backwards motion at the hips, so the legs are essentially stuck in the one pose.
+There is also no forward and backward motion at the hips, so the legs are essentially stuck in the one pose.

 There are knee joints, but they are almost useless due to the inarticulation of the hip joints.
-The lower legs are diecast metal, and are supposed to click down during transformation.
+The lower legs are diecast metal and are supposed to click down during transformation.
 Unfortunately, one leg doesn’t click on mine, which results in a permanent lean.

 The feet are bad.
 One part unfolds to become the toes, and then a smaller part underneath folds back to become the heel.
-The result is that the feet are too far forward, making the toy prone to falling backwards at the slightest motion.
+The result is that the feet are too far forward, making the toy prone to falling backward at the slightest motion.

-Transformation into radio mode is simple enough, and almost identical to the original.
+Transformation into radio mode is simple enough and almost identical to the original.
 After you have the arms swung around back, you fold back the feet, compress the legs, and swing each leg out to the side.
 The shoulder cannon and arm gun act as batteries and are stored in the back, just like the original.
 There is even a small dial on the side, another nod to the classic.

 The cassette Laserbeak is all plastic, and small.
 It unfolds like origami from a flat slab that looks nothing like a cassette to a robot that looks nothing like a bird.
-Still, its another neat touch that reminds us of the original toy.
+Still, it's another neat touch that reminds us of the original toy.

 The base is worthless.
-The base has no peg or grooves to stand the toy on, and does not help the already tipsy toy.
+The base has no peg or grooves to stand the toy on and does not help the already tipsy toy.
 There is a Decepticon logo in front, but that bumps off with the slightest touch.